LilaSkii01/bs2024-lecture/README.md

 # bs2024-lecture
-The notes of the lecture Betriebssystem at LMU WS2024.
+My notes of the lecture Betriebssystem in LMU WS2024.